Renault Trafic

 The Renault Trafic (pronounced as "traffic") is a light commercial van produced by the French automaker Renault since 1980.
-It is also marketed as the Fiat Talento, the Nissan NV300, the Nissan Primastar, the Mitsubishi Express and, until the model year of 2018, as the Opel/Vauxhall Vivaro (previously, Opel/Vauxhall Arena).
+It has also been marketed as the Fiat Talento, the Nissan NV300, the Nissan Primastar and the Mitsubishi Express.
+Until 2019, it was also sold as the Opel/Vauxhall Vivaro (briefly sold as the Opel/Vauxhall Arena earlier) by Opel and its associated company Vauxhall.
+From early 2022 onwards, the van is also marketed by Renault Trucks as the Renault Trucks Trafic.

 Previous versions of the Renault Trafic have been sold under Inokom, Chevrolet and Tata badges.

-The third generation Vauxhall Vivaro was produced in GM Manufacturing Luton plant starting in 2013.
-However, following the takeover of Opel/Vauxhall by Groupe PSA, the Trafic-based Vivaro went out of production in 2018, and was replaced by the next generation Vivaro based on the Citroen Jumpy EMP2 Platform for the 2019 model year.
+The second generation Vauxhall/Opel Vivaro was produced in GM Manufacturing Luton and in Sandouville Renault Factory plant starting in 2014.
+However, following the sale of Opel/Vauxhall from General Motors to Groupe PSA in 2017, which later went into car manufacturing merged with Fiat Chrysler Automobiles in 2021 as Stellantis, the Trafic-based Vivaro went out of production in 2019, and was replaced by the next generation Vivaro based on the Citroën Jumpy EMP2 Platform for the 2020 model year.

 First generation (1980)

 The original Renault Trafic was sold from 1980 to 2001 and was somewhat revised and updated during its lifetime.

-Originally, the van had some variations in the front end shape depending on which engine was fitted, with the original 1397 cc motor fitting behind a flat grille, and the 2.1 litre diesel engine and larger 1647 cc petrol engines requiring an extended plastic grille and deeper bumper.
+Originally, the van had some variations in the front end shape depending on which engine was fitted, with the original 1397 cc motor fitting behind a flat grille, and the 2.1-litre diesel engine and larger 1647 cc petrol engines requiring an extended plastic grille and deeper bumper.

 The 1721 cc OHC engine replaced the 1647 cc OHV unit in the mid 1980s, which fitted under the shorter grille, but required a small lump in the bonnet.
-The diesel and 2.2 petrol carried on with the extended grille.
+The diesel and 2.2-litre petrol carried on with the extended grille.

 In the end of 1984, a four-wheel drive version was introduced.
 This was a part time system coupled with the diesel engine and a five speed manual transmission.
 This model operated as a front wheel drive until the rear wheels were engaged with a dog clutch, a system similar to the one used by Renault on the R18 4x4.

 In May 1989, the Trafic underwent a major front end facelift, with a rounder shape and a plastic bumper, and the new longer body shape covering all varieties of engine.
 In 1995, the Mk1 Trafic got its final facelift, with a new grille, new tail lights, large double rear view mirrors, and a new interior with a modern dashboard and multi adjustable seats.

-This version was also sold as the Opel Arena and as the Vauxhall Arena from 1997.